bsoist/bsoist.github.io/_posts/2019-12-13-getting-through-the-holidays.md

 As I've written before, I'm an emotional sort, so the holidays has also always brought a certain amount of reflection and nostalgia, etc. Perhaps I just feel these things more acutely than I did when I was younger.
 Maybe because I have adult children of my own now, the feelings are exaggerated.

 In any case, I want to get through the holidays.
-I don't want to rush them, because I do miss the festivities when they are over, but part of my looks forward to feeling more normal again.
+I don't want to rush them, because I do miss the festivities when they are over, but part of me looks forward to feeling more normal again.